Michael R. Lorigas

 RESULTS/CURRENT REPRESENTATIONS

-David currently represents a group of 184 pension claimants in the Chapter 11 bankruptcy proceedings of the Archdiocese of San Juan as part of the Catholic Church of Puerto Rico.
-He represented the pension claimants in all aspects of the Chapter 11 and related proceedings, and helped secure dismissal of the Chapter 11 proceeding now on appeal including related issues pending review before the United States Supreme Court.
-David has preserved and improved the pension claimants’ recovery position by representing them in Bankruptcy Court, in various levels of pending appeals and in the boardroom.
+David previously represented a group of 184 pension claimants in the Chapter 11 bankruptcy proceedings of the Archdiocese of San Juan as part of the Catholic Church of Puerto Rico.
+He represented the pension claimants in all aspects of the Chapter 11 and related proceedings, and won a bankruptcy trial to secure the desired dismissal of the Chapter 11 proceeding and successfully defended against the Church’s appeal.
+David then helped secured a multi million-dollar recovery in a negotiated workout with the Church, which was paid in full.

-David continues to act as bankruptcy counsel to DHL and its affiliates in the Chapter 11 filings and other insolvency proceedings of their corporate customers around the Country.
-He has served as DHL bankruptcy counsel in over 35 creditor/committee bankruptcy matters maximizing DHL’s recovery and/or protecting their interests as an international global shipping and logistics company.
+David has also served as bankruptcy counsel to DHL and its affiliates in the Chapter 11 filings and other insolvency proceedings of their corporate customers around the Country.
+He previously represented DHL as bankruptcy counsel in over 35 creditor/committee bankruptcy matters maximizing DHL’s recovery and/or protecting their interests as an international global shipping and logistics company.

 David also has represented bankruptcy trustees, receivers, investor groups and ad hoc creditor groups to recover proceeds on claims against financial institutions and other third parties emanating from S.E.C. fraud, Ponzi schemes and other misconduct, such as the bankruptcy proceedings involving National Century Financial Enterprises, Royal West Properties, MP Diagnostic, Commodities Online and Private Commercial Offices.